trinly01/sequel.ai/README.md

 });
 ```

-This example will execute the natural language prompt, generate an appropriate SQL query, and execute that query on the SQLite database.
+This example will execute the natural language prompt, generate an appropriate SQL query, and execute that query on the database.
 The resulting data will be returned in the `data` property of the object, and the SQL query will be returned in the `query` property.

-## Modify/Create asyncQuery Function
+## asyncQuery Function

-1. Locate the `asyncQuery` function in your code.
-2. Modify the function to use the database driver and connection settings appropriate for your database.

 The `asyncQuery` function is a key component of the App.
 It is responsible for executing SQL queries on the connected database based on the natural language input provided by the user.